-Twelve years ago this month, when Keith McDonald was promoted from Class AAA Memphis to replace injured catcher Eli Marrero and serve as the back-up for Mike Matheny, he reportedly was shocked by the Cardinals’ decision.
+When Keith McDonald was promoted from Class AAA Memphis to replace injured catcher Eli Marrero and serve as the backup for Mike Matheny, he reportedly was shocked by the Cardinals’ decision.

 McDonald hardly seemed like big-league quality.
 Since being chosen by the Cardinals in the 24th round of the 1994 amateur draft, he had spent seven seasons in the minor leagues.
 McDonald was hitting .246 with one home run and 17 RBI for Memphis when the Cardinals called him to the majors in July 2000.
 He never had hit more than seven home runs in a season.

 What happened next remains one of the most magical achievements in Cardinals history.